Connect with others who understand.

 Treating Complications of PBC

-Liver damage from PBC also leads to other health complications like vitamin deficiencies, fluid buildup, and bone problems.
+PBC can lead to other health complications like vitamin deficiencies, bone problems, high cholesterol, and cirrhosis.
 Your doctor can help you manage these complications with medications and lifestyle changes.

 Without enough bile in the digestive system, your body can’t properly absorb fat-soluble vitamins (vitamins A, D, E, and K).
-Doctors may prescribe vitamin supplements to help boost vitamin levels.
+Doctors may prescribe vitamin supplements to help boost vitamin levels, like vitamin D and calcium for strong bones and vitamin K for blood clotting.
+Your physician may also recommend checking for low bone mass with a bone scan.

 Find Your Team